HugoByte/evaluation/README.md

 Every transaction in a ledger is authorised by the digital signature of the owner which authenticates the transaction and safeguards from tampering.
 Hence, its highly secured.

 Blockchain network connects all the peer-to-peer network via internet on a blockchain platform like Ethereum and Solana where we can create DApps.
 Each and every transactional details is visible on all other user's device except their profile.
 When the user commit a transaction, it attains finality and it can't be changed by anyone.
 Once if anyone tries to tamper the network or any transaction, it applies to their network alone and all other devices remains unchanged.
+This feature ensures the integrity of the data and prevents double spending, providing a high level of security and trust in Blockchain types and sustainability.

 # Structure of Blockchain:-